 No. 1 Tactic for Beating the Rental Car Biz

-As I have written numerous times in different contexts over the past 15 years, the best place to get a great rental car price is Priceline.
-It posts prices for the majority of rental car companies; a recent Priceline search I did for a rental at SeaTac showed pricing for Payless, Advantage, Fox, Enterprise, Thrifty, Sixt, Alamo, Budget, Dollar, E-Z Rent-A-Car, National, Hertz and Avis, and included information showing that each one was "On Airport," which allowed true comparison by price without sacrificing convenience.
+As I have written numerous times in different contexts over the past 15 years, my favorite place to get a great rental car price is Priceline.
+It posts prices for the majority of rental car companies; a recent Priceline search I did for a rental at SeaTac showed pricing for Payless, Fox, Enterprise, Thrifty, Sixt, Alamo, Budget, Dollar, E-Z Rent-A-Car, National, Hertz, Avis and Firefly, and included information showing that each one was "On Airport," which allowed true comparison by price without sacrificing convenience.
 And more importantly, Priceline's Name Your Own Price option is the best way to get the best price, bar none.

 While blind booking on hotels with Priceline can be risky, with a car rental you are not surrendering quality in the least.
-If 94 percent of the car prices you will be quoted are for cars from the same companies, in the same buildings and on the same airport lots, there clearly isn't much difference from one to the next.
+If the vast majority of prices you will be quoted are for cars from the same handful of companies, in the same buildings and on the same airport lots, there clearly isn't much difference from one to the next.
 Rental cars are one travel essential where Gertrude Stein holds sway: a rental car is a rental car is a rental car.